A note on your oncology massage therapist.

 *Gives you important ‘me time’

-*Facilitates stillness of mind as well as body
+*Facilitates stillness of mind and body

 *Provides a sanctuary to express views and fears (if you want)